 Identify Glass Type

 Around the Andersen glass logo will be a series of letters and numbers indicating the glass type.
-This notation varies based on the selected glass type and may include, but is not limited to, HP Low-E, High-Performance (HP), HP Sun, HP Smart Sun, Dual-Pane Clear, etc. The Andersen® logo does not always specify the specialty glass in the window or patio door.
+This notation varies by glass type and may include, but is not limited to, HP Low-E, High-Performance (HP), HP Sun, HP Smart Sun, and Dual-Pane Clear.
+The Andersen® logo does not always indicate the specialty glass for a window or patio door.
 Tinted or patterned glass types will not be marked.

 .